Death and funeral of James VI and I: Funeral at Westminster

 Black mourning cloth was provided for 9,000 people to attend the funeral.
 One London draper, Walter Coventry, supplied black cloth worth £1,762.
 A number of servants, gunners, and former members of the household of Anne of Denmark petitioned the committee for an allowance of mourning livery, including Robert and John Wood who had kept the king's cormorants for 16 years.
 The hearse used in the Abbey was designed by Inigo Jones.
-It was covered with black velvet by the king's upholsterers Oliver Browne and John Baker.
+Some of the statuary and decoration was made by Hubert Le Sueur.
+The hearse was covered with black velvet by the king's upholsterers Oliver Browne and John Baker.

 A second fully articulated effigy for the Abbey was made by Maximilian Colt.
 Colt had made a wax death mask of the king's face at Theobalds to model these effigies.
 The wigs for the effigies were made by Daniel Parkin or Parkes.
 The faces were painted by Colt and John de Critz.
 Colt also made a crown for the effigy set with counterfeit jewels, an orb, and a sceptre, which were gilded by John de Critz.
 The effigy had joints for "severall postures".
 De Critz also provided heraldic funerary hatchments and banners for Denmark House and the Abbey.

 James VI and I was buried at Westminster Abbey on the evening before the funeral.
 Charles I was the chief mourner on the day of the state funeral.
 He walked from Somerset House to the Abbey.
 In the procession, the "Banner of the Union of the two Crosses of England and Scotland" was carried by Lord Willoughby de Ersesby.
 Simonds D'Ewes was among the spectators on the Strand by Somerset House.

 As the king's effigy was placed in Inigo Jones's hearse or catafalque in the choir of Abbey, the Catholic ambassadors left the building.
 John Williams, Bishop of Lincoln, gave a two-hour sermon.
 John Chamberlain wrote that "all was performed with great magnificence, but the order was very confused and disorderly".
 He heard the ceremony cost over £50,000.

 A diplomat from Tuscany, Alessandro Antelminelli alias Amerigo Salvetti of Lucca, described the procession from Denmark House and the funeral.
 Williams (whose sermon was published) and Donne both discussed King James as Rex Pacificus a peacemaking king, and a modern Solomon.

 There was no monument for James at the Abbey, although he commissioned monuments for Elizabeth I, his mother Mary, Queen of Scots, and his own English-born daughters Mary and Sophia.
 The place of his interment was rediscovered by Dean Stanley in February 1869 in the vault containing the coffins of Henry VII of England and Elizabeth of York.
 The body of his wife, Anne of Denmark, had been buried nearby on 13 May 1619.
 The antiquary John Dart saw a labelled urn containing the embalmed organs of Anne of Denmark in 1718, which he thought had been moved in 1674 during the reburial of the Princes in the Tower.
 A similar urn for King James was not found in 1869.